-In 2014, 2015, 2016, and for the three months ended 31 March 2017, the bilateral trade in goods and services with the EU amounted to a deficit of U.S.\$3.8 billion, U.S.\$2.7 billion, U.S.\$3.7 billion, and U.S.\$0.6 billion respectively.
+In 2014, 2015, 2016, 2017, and in the first half of 2018, the bilateral trade in goods and services with the EU amounted to a deficit of U.S.\$3.8 billion, U.S.\$2.7 billion, U.S.\$3.7 billion, U.S.\$3.2 billion, and U.S.\$0.9 billion respectively.
 Trade between Ukraine and the EU consists largely of exports of Ukrainian ferrous metals, raw materials, semi-finished products, machinery and agricultural products and imports by Ukraine of machinery, vehicles and chemical products (mainly medical products and polymeric materials) from the EU.
-The main trading partners of Ukraine within the EU are Germany, Poland, Italy, Hungary, the United Kingdom and the Netherlands.
+The main trading partners of Ukraine within the EU are Germany, Poland, Italy, Hungary, the Netherlands, and France.